Principle 6: Reconstruct the absent user

 Even a lack of support tickets or forum threads can be telling.
 Few support tickets/threads combined with a low amount of doc page views might mean no one is using the product.
-But few support tickets/threads combined with a high number of doc page views might mean (especially if the product is complex) that people are using the product and are finding the docs to be all right.
+But few support tickets/threads combined with a high number of doc page views might mean that people are using the product and are finding the docs to be all right.

 Customer milestones completions

 Another data point to examine, as we reconstruct the absent user, is whether users completed a particular milestone with the product.
 For example, did the user complete the setup, submit an app, start calling the API, or finish another specific end goal that you can track or measure?
-In the Appstore, I receive a weekly report about newly published apps.
-This is what most of my documentation aims to achieve — more published apps, which leads to greater selection in the Appstore.
+Because I worked in Appstore-related docs, I would receive a weekly report about newly published Fire TV apps.
+This is what most of my documentation aimed to achieve — more published apps, which would lead to greater selection in the Appstore.

-However, in evaluating this milestone, we don’t know whether the users consulted the docs to publish their apps or not.
+However, in evaluating this milestone, we didn’t know whether the users consulted the docs to publish their apps or not.
 Maybe they had handholding from a field engineer; maybe they figured out the process on their own.
 Maybe they glanced at the docs only briefly; maybe they relied on the docs extensively from the start to end.
 Maybe they used docs from another source (such as a blog or other company).
-Exactly what value and part the docs play in these milestones is an unknown.
+Exactly what value and part our docs played in these milestones was an unknown.

 When users complete a milestone, we can reach out to users to find out if they used the docs, how much, whether they found the docs helpful, and so on.
 This kind of outreach to customers is usually done by specific teams (such as Support or Sales or Marketing).
 But you could work through these teams to request specific questions that involve docs, and in so doing, start putting together a larger picture of the user experience.

 Note that not every milestone is trackable.
-My documentation’s scope is broader than simply publishing apps.
-In fact, most of the field engineers work with partners who already have published apps.
-They simply update their existing apps with enhancements — for example, implementing recommendations, or in-app purchasing, or voice-enabled playback, and so on.
-How do we know when users relied on this documentation for their enhancements?
+Often times, the documentation’s scope is broader than simply publishing apps.
+In fact, most of the Appstore field engineers worked with partners who already had published apps.
+They simply updated their existing apps with enhancements — for example, implementing recommendations, or in-app purchasing, or voice-enabled playback, and so on.
+How could we know when users relied on our documentation for their enhancements?

-Sorting through the releases that leveraged documentation versus releases that didn’t would be quite time-consuming.
-Additionally, this approach neglects all the users never actually achieved these milestones.
+Sorting through the releases that leveraged documentation versus releases would have been quite time consuming.
+Additionally, this approach would neglect all the users never actually achieved these milestones.
 For example, how do you identify the users who failed to publish apps?